Adesdesk/Token-Vesting-Schedule/README.md

 ## Help

+* The contracts sub-folder in the vesting-contract folder contains two versions of the token vesting contracts, namely 'TokenVesting.sol' and 'TokenVestingVII.sol'.
+Particularly, the TokenVestingVII.sol which has an implementation for token release in multiple tranches (installments) was used for integration to the frontend app.
+The second contract, 'TokenVesting.sol' is only an initial version I created, which released tokens in one tranche after the timelock elapses.
+This was improved upon in 'TokenVestingVII.sol' such that organization admins can specify the number of installments in which beneficiaries get the vested tokens, spread evenly accross the vesting period.

+* Since this DApp is built to support multiple custom contracts deployment, it is important to keep the address of the deployed contract within reach, so that users can use it to initiate interaction with the right contract.

+* In case of a misplaced address to a deployment of the smart contract for an organization, the address can be retrieved by checking the deployer's (admin) wallet's transaction history.
+Look out for the transaction associated with the contract deployment and it should contain the contract address.

-Ensure to lookout for transaction status prompts as these are a major guide to the transaction frlow in using the app.
+* Ensure to lookout for transaction status prompts as these are a major guide to the transaction frlow in using the app.
 The provide feedback that notify you when a transaction is in progress, successful or declined.

 ## Authors